latk/yaxmldiff.py/README.md

 ## Contributing

+Use [uv](https://docs.astral.sh/uv) for virtualenv management.
+After installing uv, run `uv sync --all-extras --dev` to install dependencies.
+Then, can run tools as `uv run $TOOL`, for example `uv run mypy .`

 Automation is based on [Nox](https://nox.thea.codes/).
-See `nox --list` for various tasks.
+See `uv run nox --list` for various tasks.
-You can run `nox -s test` for particular targets, or just `nox` for a complete QA pipeline.
+You can run `uv run nox -s test` for particular targets, or just `uv run nox` for a complete QA pipeline.

 ## License